aisha22-993/Colposcence/README.md

 ### Overview
 This repository contains a novel, multi-center colposcopy dataset created to address the limited representation of Bangladeshi patients in publicly available datasets.
 Curated in collaboration with multiple clinical sites in Dhaka, Bangladesh.
 This dataset provides a diverse and robust collection of clinical images and corresponding medical scores to aid in cervical cancer screening research.

-### Ethics & Data Privacy
-Data collection and usage strictly adhered to ethical guidelines:
-* **IRB Approval:** Protocols were approved by BUET and the respective collaborating clinical hospitals.
-* **Patient Privacy:** A strict anonymization procedure was implemented to ensure no personally identifiable information (PII) was retained.
-* **Informed Consent:** Participants explicitly provided informed consent and maintained the right to withdraw throughout the process.

 ### Dataset Structure
 After filtering for cases with adequate documentation, the combined dataset comprises **768 patient cases**, yielding **3,072 images** in total.